IRS Levied a Customer of Mine – What Business Owners Need to Know

 Call (657) 218-5700 or request IRS levy defense at www.orangecounty.cpa

-Q: Can I be reimbursed for time or losses if the levy was incorrect?
+Can I be penalized for ignoring the levy notice?

 📣 About the Author